emca-it/Energy-Log-Server-7.x/04-User_Manual/04-User_Manual.md

  - Shrink index shards,
  - Index rollover.

-The "Index Management" module is accessible through the main menu tab.
+The *Index Management* module is accessible through the main menu tab.

 The main module window allows you to create new *Create Task* tasks, view and manage created tasks, that is:
  - Update,